Why Constructive Discussion

 The five factors our diverse group of research participants from across the Sydney housing system identified as impacting people’s ability to have constructive discussions about housing

-The interventions that could hold the potential to influence long-term decision-making and which will provide the basis for the next phase of our collaboration
+The interventions that could hold the potential to influence long-term decision-making and which will provide the basis for the next phase of our collaboration.

 Constructive Discussion: Collaborative, Transdisciplinary Research